Healthy Eating Active Communities

 Since 2008, Health Foundation included Healthy Eating Active Communities as a Priority Area.
 We recognize the importance of good nutrition and physical activity in addressing the obesity epidemic.
 And, we know that access to healthy foods and opportunities for physical activity support healthy behaviors in places where people live, work, and play.
 The Foundation envisions a healthy community as one with a safe route for kids to walk or bicycle to school; a neighborhood grocery store stocked with fresh produce; and parks, playgrounds, and workplaces that promote wellness and physical activity.
 Many places in South Florida have made great strides toward becoming Healthy Eating Active Communities, but more work needs to be done using evidence-based programs and through policy changes.

-Our goal is to build environments that promote nutrition and physical activity simultaneously at the individual, family, institutional/organizational, and community level.
+Our goal is to promote nutrition and physical activity for individuals, for families, within institutions and organizations, in communities, and through state and local public policy.
 We will partner with nonprofit and community-based organizations to:

 - Improve the nutritional content of food available in schools, child care centers, after-school programs and retail outlets, based on the Dietary Guidelines for Americans

 - Increase physical activity in the school, after-school and child care settings

 - Implement policies for the built environment that enhance access to and availability of physical activity

 Strategies and Focal Points

 Over the next five years (2013-2018), Health Foundation of South Florida will work in the Healthy Eating Active Communities Priority Area by: